 Scope of Work Vs Statement of Work

-For internal projects, the scope of work may only be required, but a statement of work is needed for an external project.
+For internal projects, only a scope of work may be required.
+But for external projects, a complete statement of work is necessary to avoid confusion and protect both parties.

 I am Mohammad Fahad Usmani, B.E.
 PMP, PMI-RMP.
 I have been blogging on project management topics since 2011.
 To date, thousands of professionals have passed the PMP exam using my resources.